WinforUniRegensburg/latex_template/readme.md

 # Chapter 5 – Results

 In this section the author presents the results of the study.
 In case they are presented by means of figures and/or tables, the results should be clearly legible.
 Furthermore, in the case of figures, it is recommended to use vector graphics as this ensures good readability without the need to pre-specify the font size within the figures.
-An example figure and table can be found in the latex/Word template contained in this repository.
-TODO add latex link
+An example figure and table can be found in the [latex](https://github.com/WinforUniRegensburg/thesis_seminar_template/blob/master/LatexVorlage.tex)  and  [Word](https://github.com/WinforUniRegensburg/thesis_seminar_template/blob/master/WordVorlage.docx) template contained in this repository.

 # Chapter 6 – Discussion